German Language Exams

 Overview

-DSH is a German language proficiency test specifically for university admission.
-It is offered by individual German universities and tests language skills at levels B2 to C2.
+DSH is a German language exam for university admission, offered by individual German universities.
+It typically covers B2 to C2 levels.

-- Students who prefer taking the exam at their university
+- Students who prefer a local exam option in Germany

 Exam Format